byu-cce270/content/docs/unit3/05_python_and_excel/excel_class.md

 1. Next will use the `pandas` library to read the data into a dataframe.
 Use the `read_excel' method and read the sheet named 'Streamflow Data Part 2'.
 2. Display the first few rows of the dataframe to see what the data looks like.
 3. Make the 'Date/Time' column the index of the dataframe and display the first few rows again.
+Verify the Index is of type "DateTime" before making it the index, convert if required.

 ### Step 4: Data Analysis